 - 2. Qualifying employees of relevant authorities work for their employing Authority and serve the whole of that Authority.
 Qualifying employees are defined as all employees of a relevant Authority unless exempted by statutory regulation, e.g. Teachers and Officers of Fire Authorities.
 They are accountable to, and owe a duty to that Authority.
 They must act in accordance with the principles set out in this Code, recognising the duty of all public sector employees to discharge public functions reasonably and according to the law. - 2.1 Employees must report any impropriety or breach of procedure to their immediate manager, except where that relates to the conduct of the manager when it must be reported to the manager's manager.

 Managers should, in turn, report breaches to their manager.
-The Chief Officer shall notify the Head of Legal & Democratic Services of the occurrence. - 2.2 All employees are required to familiarise themselves with and comply with the Council's Financial Procedure Rules.
-Any employee who fails to observe Financial Procedure Rules may be subject to disciplinary action. - 2.3 Orders and contracts must be awarded on merit and no special favour should be shown in the procurement process to businesses run by, for example, friends, partners or relatives.
+The Chief Officer shall notify the Head of Legal & Democratic Services Monitoring Officer of the occurrence. - 2.2 All employees are required to familiarise themselves with and comply with the Council's Financial Procedure Rules.
+Any employee who fails to observe Financial Procedure Rules may be subject to disciplinary action. - 2.3 All employees are required to familiarise themselves with and comply with the Council's Contract Procedure Rules.
+Any employee who fails to observe Contract Procedure Rules may be subject to disciplinary action.
+In addition, Oorders and contracts must be awarded on merit and no special favour should be shown in the procurement process to businesses run by, for example, friends, partners or relatives.
 No part of the local community should be discriminated against.